ElvaShen/Lending_Club_Loan_Data_Interactive_Visualization/README.md

-Then I exhibited the Distribution of Loan Amount by State From 2007 to 2015.
-This is the interactive graph with the drop-down menu.
+Then I exhibited the [Distribution of Loan Amount($) by State From 2007 to 2015](https://plot.ly/~dandandesunshine/3).<br>This is the interactive graph with the drop-down menu.

 <img width="993" alt="screenshot 2018-09-01 01 00 25" src="https://user-images.githubusercontent.com/41976548/44943904-f904df80-ad82-11e8-9edd-4ef850f5ad8b.png">